 3. Evolution of AI and data analytics

-Data analytics plays a significant role in efficient business management to make an important decision based on a thorough analysis of the collected data.
+Data analytics plays a significant role in efficient business management to make important decisions based on a thorough analysis of the collected data.
 The advanced AI-driven data analytics solutions, powered by AI algorithms and Big Data technology, can gather a large amount of information, analyse it in real-time and derive useful insights from it.

 This powerful integration of AI, Big Data and IoT devices will enable users to make effective and important business decisions with ease based on the insights and information gathered by the data analytics.

-IoT not only helps to monitor behaviour and spit out data; it’s also about processing that data quickly and making recommendations based on those findings.
+IoT not only helps to monitor the behaviour and spit out data; it’s also about processing that data quickly and making recommendations based on those findings.